 Blockchain activity became relevant in the financial services industry a few years ago.
 It has advanced through various tests, pilots and proofs of concept.
 Santander, RBC, JP Morgan, Citibank, American Express, Visa, MasterCard, Goldman Sachs, and BNY Mellon, are some financial services firms that have started directing efforts towards blockchain-related researches.
 These companies have groups working internally, and professionals dedicated to blockchain technology.

 Despite the increased use of blockchain technology, financial institutions are limited in their efforts at testing blockchain as a result of restraining regulations.
 Hopefully, as more fintech architects continue to unravel the revolutionary technology, this challenge will become history.

 Finance — examples and cases

 Here are some examples of financial institutions that are currently working on blockchain technology.

 The Royal Bank of Canada (RBC) has started a trial blockchain in cross border funds transfer dubbed project Jasper.

-This industry seeks to utilize blockchain technology by using it to improve supply chain.
-Walmart has already started a blockchain trial for monitoring movement and origin of pork in China.
+This industry seeks to utilize blockchain technology by using it to improve the supply chain.
+Walmart has already started a blockchain trial for monitoring the movement and origin of pork in China.